Basketball Referee

 Before a hockey game the refs check the nets.
 Do b-ball refs have a routine?
 Such as measuring rim height, nets, clocks.
 Have you ever found anything that might have advantaged a team that needed correcting?

-Asked by Rimbreaker over 9 years ago
+Asked by Rimbreaker about 10 years ago

 Fifteen minutes before the game, the officials are to take their positions on the court.
 An Umpire (U1 & U2) stand on the sideline at approximately the free throw line extended.
 While walking to their positions, all officials are to look for obstructions, short throw in areas, proper bench locations, and proper coaches boxes.
 The referee stands at half court.
 The umpires are tasked with 2 things: get a count of the players and look for faulty or illegal equipment (metal clips in hair, unauthorized uniform variances, etc.).
 The referee takes the player count from both umpires and between 10-12 minutes before gametime the referee checks the scorer's book to 1) ensure that the book has at least as many entries as there are players warming up, and 2) that the starters are designated in the bokk no later than 10 minutes before game time.
 Once the book is verified, the referee calls the umpires together along with team captains and coaches.
 The referee normally conducts the pregame with mandatory state-required admonishments.
 Then the referees go back to their positions and right before the nationa anthem stand in front of the scorers table.